JCachada/personal-website-dev-old/content/blog/game-update-july-2020/index.md

 What follows is a simple animation check to deal with the sprites.
 If the player is to the left of the monster, we need to make sure the sprite is facing left.
 If the player is to the right of the monster, we need to make sure the sprite is facing right.
 Otherwise, the monster would look like it's moonwalking towards the player sometimes.
 It's a ghost, but it has no eyes on its back!

-Then, we jump to the updatePath() function.
+Then, we jump to the `updatePath()` function.
 This was the saving grace of my development process.
 I tried for hours to find a way to algorithmically calculate what the best way to dodge a specific obstacle would be for the monster.
 Among other things, I tried:

 - Having collision boxes on the obstacles and the monster.
 When the monster met an object, it would calculate the distance it was between itself and the top and the bottom of the obstacle, then it would try to go around it through the shortest possible path.
 This didn't work very well for situations where there were multiple obstacles: the monster would try to go around one, then bump into another, try to go around that one, and end up moving away from the player instead of taking a different path that was a bit longer but allowed it to actually chase its prey.
 - Having the monster hit the obstacles at a slight angle.
 This way, it would sort of slide off the pillar and eventually be able to move around it before continuing to chase the player in a straight line.
 This also didn't work great with multiple obstacles, because then the monster could easily get stuck if there was no place it could slide to.

 That's when I found out about [Navigation2D.](https://docs.godotengine.org/en/stable/classes/class_navigation2d.html).
 It turns out Godot already provided the functionality of pathfinding I wanted to implement: all I needed to do was create a Navigation2D node and declare what the "walkable" area of the scene was.
 Any area outside that wouldn't be considered valid for pathfinding purposes, making the monster path around it.
 I added a Navigation2D that excluded the pillar, and made the monster update its own path by checking that node instead of trying to calculate it programatically.
-The update_path function then returns an array of points the monster would have to move to in sequence in order to reach the player.
+The `update_path` function then returns an array of points the monster would have to move to in sequence in order to reach the player.

 The rest of the process function just executes on that array, by moving to each point in sequence while there are points to move to.
 This movement can now be in a straight line, because the points themselves will already illustrate the path that the monster needs to move around.
-If there aren't any points to move to left, the monster just stops moving.
+If there aren't any points left to move to, the monster just stops moving.
 There is a collision box checking when it is close enough to the player and toggling the "stop moving" flag when the monster is close enough to shoot, so the monster never actually runs out of path to follow; what happens is that when it gets close enough, it stops processing the path.
 When the player leaves the monster's range, the flag gets toggled, and the monster begins processing the path again on every frame.

 Here's what it looks like in motion: